 As explained above, the team of students is to behave like a team of independent consultants.
 You will meet with the team as necessary during the life of the project to provide guidance as needed.
 As the primary contact person, you are likely to meet about once a week for the initial few weeks, but the meetings may become less frequent as the team becomes familiar with your organization, its personnel, and with the problem or project under study.
 We want to encourage you to spend a sufficient amount of time with the students to help provide them with a first-rate educational experience.

-If you would like to submit an application to sponsor a Senior Experience team, please click here.
+Submit an application to sponsor a Senior Experience team.
 Submissions are due no later than July 31 for the Fall semester and November 30 for the Spring semester.